The Science of Cognitive Reappraisal

 - The brain’s response to stimuli spanning System 1 & 2 is what shapes our neural circuits to influence our thoughts, reactions, and “gut” responses to others.
 These responses are strengthened over time if the stimulus and response is repeated.
 In James Clear terminology, the strength of these circuits is what shapes our habits.
 The currency of exchange, what causes our brains to repeat similar responses to emotions, are neurotransmitters like dopamine and serotonin.

 - Note, most social/emotional psychology research literature use the terms emotion and affect interchangeably.
 These terms are, for all intents and purposes, one and the same.
-Valence and intensity are also used interchangeably, and for our purposes is synonymous with the “strength” of an emotion.
+Valence and intensity are often used interchangeably, but mean different things.
+This is either synonymous with the “strength” or “positive/negative directionality” of an emotion.

 Cognitive Reappraisal Explained